huit/cloud-boot-camp/README.md

 * [AWS commandline tools](http://aws.amazon.com/cli/) These are best installed from the command-line using `pip install awscli`
 * [Elastic Wolf](https://aws.amazon.com/developertools/9313598265692691) GUI for visibility into your AWS resources.

+### Collaboration Tools

+* [HipChat](http://chat.huit.harvard.edu) We'll use this for communciation and tracking changes to code and builds in real time.
+* Mailing List: TBD

 ### Extras

 If you want to hang with the cool kids, take a look at these tools as well: